drocheam/optrace/docs/source/usage/overview.rst

 Warnings
 ###################

-optrace outputs warnings of type :exc:`OptraceWarning <optrace.warnings.OptraceWarning>` (which in turn is a subclass of :exc:`UserWarning`).
+optrace outputs warnings of type :exc:`OptraceWarning <optrace.warnings.OptraceWarning>` (which are a custom subclass of :exc:`UserWarning`).
 These can be filtered using the :mod:`warnings` python module.
-A simple way to silence them, for example when doing many automated tasks, one can write:
+A simple way to silence them, for example when doing many automated tasks, is by writing:

 .. testcode::

    ot.global_options.show_warnings = False

-There is also a context manager available that turns it off temporarily:
+There is also a context manager available for turning it off temporarily:

 .. code-block:: python